LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-15-InstallJekyllOnWSL.md

 bundle add webrick
 ```

 You should have installed Jekyll completely.
-It can be hard to install but once it's running, it's god's gift to the world.
-Anyone can get started and use it and write really about anything.
+It can be hard to install but once it's running, it is super easy to use.
+The Gatsby team for example have gone as far as to say that static site generators are more environmentally friendly as they do not use a database.
+Anyone can get started using it and write really about anything, it doesn't even have to be about programming.
+Just please, when blogging objectively, do not let it turn to hate.